ktangsali/physicsnemo/examples/cfd/external_aerodynamics/domino/README.md

 case 40) total points.

 The results of physics addition can be found below (using the DrivAerML dataset).
+The results are computed on the design ID 419 and 439 from the validation set and averaged.

 We observe that, addition of physics losses improves the model predictions' ability to respect the governing laws better.

 <table><thead>